Helping anxiety in anxious times

 The result is that decision making becomes easier, we feel less pre-occupied, much less restless, we have more energy and we sleep much, much better.

-Vedic meditation works brilliantly in this instance because it requires no concentration or focusing.
-It offers a much more relaxed approach to meditation.
+Vedic meditation works brilliantly in this instance because it requires no concentration or focusing, so you can use this meditation for anxiety with a much more relaxed approach.

 As well as all the benefits of pacifying our overstimulated nervous system, Vedic meditation goes one step further and starts bringing fundamental balance to the responsivity of the amygdala.
 This may be the reason why this type of meditation has been shown to be at least twice as effective as other relaxation or meditative techniques in reducing the symptoms of anxiety.